-The Florida Reef System (FRS) is the largest coral reef ecosystem in the continental US.
+It makes sense that the largest monitoring program would be headquartered in our state, since the Florida Reef is the largest coral reef ecosystem in the continental United States.
 It spans 358 miles in Southeast Florida, from the Dry Tortugas off Key West, north to Martin County.
-The FRT is home to many inhabitants including several coral species listed as Threatened under the Endangered Species Act.
+The Florida Reef is home to several coral species listed as threatened under the Endangered Species Act.

 Will you help us continue our work?

 Throughout the Florida program’s history, we have worked together with our partners in four main program areas:

 - Disturbance Response Monitoring–Collecting and analyzing data on the health of corals, like coral bleaching, this project was developed to monitor shallow coral reefs from the Dry Tortugas to Martin County during times of peak thermal stress.